-Three men arrested for robbing woman at gunpoint in Norfolk
+Sentencing for men who robbed woman at gunpoint in Norfolk

 No one was injured.

-Jahkeem Jones, 27, and Te’Quan Fulford, 25, have been charged with robbery, conspiracy to commit robbery, use of a firearm in commission of a felony and possession of a firearm by a convicted felon.
+Jahkeem Jones, 27, was charged with robbery, conspiracy to commit robbery, use of a firearm in commission of a felony and possession of a firearm by a convicted felon.

-Kendall Gurley, 24, has been charged with robbery and conspiracy to commit robbery.
+Kendall Gurley, 24, was charged with robbery and conspiracy to commit robbery.
+He was face sentencing on July 12.

-The three suspects are being held at Norfolk City Jail without bond.